OctopusDeploy/blog/blog/2022-q3/what-is-cloud-orchestration/index.md

 <!-- Good image https://azure.microsoft.com/en-au/overview/what-is-paas/ -->

-## Why it's important

-## Benefits

-Efficiency
-Cost Reductions
-Supports DevOps
-Security

 ## Different tooling

 Here are some cloud orchestration tools:

 ### Terraform

 Terraform is an open source infrastructure as code tool.
 You can specify your infrastructure in configuration files which are interpreted to deploy infrastructure on the cloud.
-This tool is used by many cloud providers as a common framework to deploy infrastructure solutions.
+The benefit of infrastructure as code is that infrastructure configurations can be saved and restored between versions.
+Terraform is used by many cloud providers as a common framework to deploy infrastructure solutions.

 ### Kubernetes

+Kubernetes is a container orchestration tool developed by Google.
+Containers are lightweight computing units that make up a larger application.
+Kubernetes works with cloud providers to manage and deploy containers on infrastrucutre.
+Resources can be scaled up or down depending on demand which saves costs and increases the reliability of the application.

 ### Platform as a Service Cloud Automation tools